golang/vscode-go/docs/features.md

 Format code and organize imports, either manually or on save.

+The extension formats Go code, organizes imports, and removes unused imports by default.
+For different behavior, please override per-language default settings following [the instruction](https://github.com/golang/vscode-go/blob/master/docs/advanced.md#formatting-code-and-organizing-imports).

+When organizing imports, the imported packages are grouped in the default `goimports` style.
+In order to group some packages after 3rd-party packages, use [`"gopls": { "formatting.local": <comma-separated imports prefix>}`](https://github.com/golang/vscode-go/blob/master/docs/settings.md#formattinglocal).

 #### Add import

-Manually add a new import to your file through the [`Go: Add Import`](commands.md#go-add-import) command.
-Available packages are offered from your `GOPATH` and module cache.
+The extension organizes imports automatically and can add missing imports if the package is present in your module cache already.
+However, you can also manually add a new import to your file through the [`Go: Add Import`](commands.md#go-add-import) command.
+Available packages are offered from module cache (or from your `GOPATH` in GOPATH mode).

 <div style="text-align: center;"><img src="images/addimport.gif" alt="Add byte import to Go file" style="width: 75%"> </div>

 ### [Rename symbol](https://code.visualstudio.com/docs/editor/refactoring#_rename-symbol)